-Nuclear Energy Institute’s NEI 13-10 is an effort to reduce the workload associated with Cyber Security Assessment.
-NEI 13-10 is a guidance document that allows Licensees to group CDAs as Direct, Emergency Planning (EP) or Indirect based on the importance of a CDA to a plant’s safety and security functions and emergency planning requirements.
-NEI 13-10 Revision 5 expands on the previous revisions and allows for the grouping of simpler, lower complexity devices into classes.
+Nuclear Energy Institute’s NEI 13-10 is an effort to reduce the workload associated with Critical Digital Assets assessments.
+The guidance document provides a strategy for grouping CDAs as Direct, Emergency Planning or Indirect, based on the importance of a plant’s safety and security functions and emergency planning requirements.
+NEI 13-10 Rev 5 expands on the previous revisions and allows for grouping of simpler, lower complexity devices into classes.

 - Repeat or reuse entire assessments